 It was bright moonlit night and his twin brother Eli was at home just about to go to bed when he heard the sound of running feet coming along the quay.
 Looking out of his bedroom window he saw Jack come running towards the house in the direction from the harbour.
 Eli was just about to leave the window and go and open the door for his brother when he saw that Jack was being perused by three other figures.
 Eli tried to shout a warning but found that his voice would not work.
 Rooted to the spot all that Eli could do was stare in fear at the macabre tableau underneath his window.

 Eli saw Jacks upturned face and heard him shout, “For God’s sake.
 Help me!”
 Still, Eli could not move, the spell was only broken when a cloud passed in front of the moon and running to the door in the hope of helping his brother he was flummoxed to find the quay empty and silent.

 The Hayson family woke the next morning to the sad news that Jack had been sleep-walking and had fallen overboard and drowned.

-At the inquest in Cork their father testified that neither of his sons had ever sleepwalked but according to statements made by several of Jacks’ crewmates he was frequently seen getting up from his bunk, getting dressed and then walking along the ship whilst apparently fast asleep.
+At the inquest in Cork their father testified that neither of his sons had ever sleepwalked but according to statements made by several of Jacks’ crewmates he was frequently seen getting up from his bunk, getting dressed and then walking along with the ship whilst apparently fast asleep.
 Death by accidental drowning was the verdict.
 This verdict based on what his brother Eli saw and the fact that the father knew neither son sleep-walked, Jacks death was to remain a mystery for many years to follow.

 20 years were to pass before Eli found out the truth behind his twin brothers death.
 Business trips used to take Eli to Cork where he used to drink in the same bar.
-One night the barman told Eli an old man by the name of Mr. Webster wanted to speak to him.
+One night the barman told Eli an old man by the name of Mr Webster wanted to speak to him.
 Curious Eli went along to the old man’s address to be met with a strange but familiar tale.